If your prediction is correct

 To calculate your profit, you multiply the difference between the closing price and the opening price of your position by its size.
 354.2 – 314.7 = 39.5, which you multiply by 2000 CFDs to get a profit of £790.

-Just remember that you’ll also need to pay a commission fee and any overnight funding charges.
+Just remember that you’ll also need to pay a commission fee, any overnight funding charges, and capital gains tax on your profits.